apache/pulsar-site/versioned_docs/version-2.10.x/deploy-ibm.md

 > Now we are able to run commands of kubectl.

 ## Verify the deployment
-Make sure all the pods of Pulsar are runnig.
+Make sure all the pods of Pulsar are running.
 Get the service URL and broker URL for publishing and consuming the messages.

 - We will add "Pulsar" Helm repo in VM and clone the repo of Apache Pulsar from Github, below is all the commands.